cs4218/cs4218-2510-ecom-project-team001/Readme.md

 Unit testing is a crucial aspect of software development aimed at verifying the functionality of individual units or components of a software application.
 It involves isolating these units and subjecting them to various test scenarios to ensure their correctness.
 Jest is a popular JavaScript testing framework widely used for unit testing.
 It offers a simple and efficient way to write and execute tests in JavaScript projects.

+## 6. Integration Testing with Jest

+- Add your tests to `tests/integration/`, and update `jest.frontend.integration.config.js` etc.

+## 7. UI Testing with PlayWright

+- Add your tests to `tests/ui`. `tests/ui/globalSetup.js` is to login before each any test run.
+  To ensure this is working properly, do the following:
+  - Add a `TEST_EMAIL` and `TEST_PASSWORD` present in the corresponding MONGO_URL, in `.env`
+  - `npx playwright test --ui` should generate a file `tests/ui/.auth/user.json`.
+This file will store your session auth token.

 ### Getting Started with Jest

 To begin unit testing with Jest in your project, follow these steps: